scalochnaya/WYPN/README.md

 #
 How the program works?
  - 1. You write to WYPN console basic information about user, such as: name, last name, birth, nickname, information about user's lover and children and key words (if you don't know some facts that WYPN requests, use 'ENTER' to skip a question)
    2. WYPN generates a wordlist, using given information.
-Also WYPN uses parsing methods: it searches associating nouns to key words which are taken from "https://wordassociations.net".
+Also WYPN uses parsing methods: it searches associating nouns to keywords which are taken from "https://wordassociations.net".
 Standart length of the wordlist is about 3000000 - 12000000 potential passwords.
    3. After the program finished the process, potential passwords had been written into "wypn_wordlist.txt" (WYPN creates this file in a such directory as WYPN.py file)
    4. Well done!
 Now you can use generated wordlist for brute-force attack!